KatalinM/AutomateEverything/tutorials/Coding basics/Python/Lesson1.md

 3. Iteration (loops):
 Loops enable the repetition of certain tasks until a condition is met.
 This helps in automating repetitive tasks and managing data efficiently.
 For example I would like to print numbers from 1 to 10 into the console.
 I can do this like:
+    ```python
     print(“1”)
     print(“2”)
     print(“3”)
     print(“4”)
     print(“5”)
     print(“6”)
     print(“7”)
     print(“8”)
     print(“9”)
     print(“10”)
+    ```

 but not so efficient, if I would like to print it from 1 to 10 000 right?
 So need to find a lazy solution:

+    ```python
     for i in range(10):
         print(i+1)
+    ```

-# says: go through the numbers 10 times start from 1
+<em> says: go through the numbers 10 times start from 1
 (this can be weird first, in a list the first index is 0 not 1. in case you write print (i) it will list numbers between 0-9.
+Try out if you print i instead of i+1</em>

 [Here](https://www.programiz.com/python-programming/online-compiler/) you can check your first coding skills.
 Save it for later, so you can practice coding, without any necessary IDE or python installation.

 Lets practice a little!

 In coding you will use variables all the time.
 What is a variable?
-Variable is something which is phrased in English and has a meaning for you and anyone how reads the code later, and can find out what the hell is going on, and has a value.
-In mathematic it was X, but a variable can be anything you can imagine, but there are some rules:
+Variable is something which is phrased in English (please do not give variable names on your native language, easily became a very very, very bad practice) and has a meaning for you and anyone who reads the code later, and can find out what the hell is going on...
+And this variable has a value.
+In mathematic it was X, but a variable can be anything you can imagine, numbers, words or whole sentences (strings in programming), lists, etc.

-A variable can be for example a number: my_first_variable = 42 later in a cycle you can use this variable you can increase, decrease, multiply, divide, anything.
+Now just play a bit with numbers:

 1. Your first task is to create a variable, give them a value: 10.
 Then in a loop print out numbers from 10-100. to do this first step, look through the lesson of [w3schools](https://www.w3schools.com/python/python_for_loops.asp) about loops.
 There is also a code runner, you can try it out yourself right there.
 There is more possible solution, try out as many as you can.